 What is the problem People’s Theatre Project is working to address?

 Today’s immigrant youth and young people of color have been sold a story that they have little value in our society and their voices don't matter.
 As our next generation of artists, innovators and change-makers, they will face some of the greatest challenges our world has ever see.
 They are growing up in a fractured political system with diminishing public trust in our national leaders.
 Our country is in need of deeper civic engagement in our communities, yet our neighborhood youth do not see themselves represented in the American dream and many feel disempowered to make a difference.

 How does People’s Theatre Project work to address this problem?

 We aim to flip that narrative by offering young people of color the space to reimagine a just society and engage community stakeholders in a productive dialogue.
 We work with them over time to build a critical understanding of the social forces that affect their daily lives and fine-tune their own creative voices to describe their realities and discover their collective power.

 Is People’s Theatre Project a social justice organization?

 Yes!
 Social Justice is both our operating framework and our end destination.
 By acknowledging the inequities they are born into, our Young Artists have the freedom to explore their identities and relationship to society.
-As a long-term goal, we define Social Justice as a state of equitable representation and political power in which systems work for all people, in particular those who have been historically marginalized by discrimination based on race, gender, economics, sexual orientation, language and ability.
+As a long-term goal, we define Social Justice as a state of equitable representation and political power in which systems work for all people, in particular those who are marginalized by discrimination based on race, gender, economics, sexual orientation, language, and ability.

 How does the “theatre” factor in?